Mincent/capstone/capstone_proposal_Mincent.md

 |2|Tue.
 Wed.      |Thu.
 |3|Wed.
 Thu.      |Fri.

 The sampled days for this project should include the current day for practicality and then trace back to find a balanced day range in which the distribution of the target classes (price *Rise*/*Fall*) is balanced for balanced evaluation metrics.
 The balanced day range could be searched from the same-price ranges in which the prices of the first and last day are the same to have balanced probability of *Rises* and *Falls*.
-The sampled day range might also larger than one year to cover annual and monthly characteristics.
-Some data also might be dropped out to force balanced if the balanced day range cannot be found.
+The sampled day range might also larger than one year to cover annual and monthly characteristics. ~~Some data also might be dropped out to force balanced if the balanced day range cannot be found.~~ **The first experiment is planned to train with the data last year (Jan.
+2017 to Dec.
+2017) and test this year (Jan.
+2018 to Mar.
+2018).**

 [^yahoo]: [Yahoo!
 Finance](http://finance.yahoo.com)